Parent Involvement Programs

 State and District Test Scores

-The Florida Comprehensive Assessment Test® (FCAT) is part of Florida’s overall plan to increase student achievement by implementing higher standards.
-The FCAT, administered to students in grades 3-11, consists of tests that measure selected benchmarks in mathematics, reading, science, and writing from the Sunshine State Standards (SSS).
+The Florida Standards Assessment (FSA) is part of Florida’s overall plan to increase student achievement by implementing higher standards.
+The FSA, administered to students in grades 3-11, consists of tests that measure selected benchmarks in mathematics, reading, science, and writing from the current Florida standards and upcoming Benchmarks for Excellent Student Thinking (B.E.S.T.) standards.
 Participating students include all students working toward a standard high school diploma, including English Language Learners (ELLs) and students with disabilities.
-Grade 3 students must earn an FCAT Reading score of Level 2 or higher on a scale of 1 – 5 in order to be promoted to grade 4.
-Requirements of FCAT scores for passing to the next grade level may be found in the district’s Pupil Progression Plan.
+Grade 3 students must earn an FSA Reading score of Level 2 or higher on a scale of 1 – 5 in order to be promoted to grade 4.
+Requirements of FSA scores for passing to the next grade level may be found in the district’s Pupil Progression Plan.

 Useful Links & Resources